Projects

 Press: Arch Daily

-In the heart of Kensal Rise, North West London, a pioneering mid-terrace house renovation is redefining sustainable urban living, showcasing how existing housing stock can be transformed to meet the challenges of climate change and modern lifestyles.
-This groundbreaking project achieves a remarkable 75% reduction in energy consumption, slashing annual usage from 38,500 kWh to just 9,500 kWh.
+In the heart of Kensal Rise, North West London, a 1930s mid-terrace house has been carefully reimagined for modern, sustainable living.
+This renovation by RISE Design Studio is a testament to how older homes can be adapted to meet the challenges of climate change while enhancing comfort and functionality.
+The result?
+A 75% reduction in energy consumption - from 38,500 kWh to just 9,500 kWh.